Massachusetts State Labor Laws for Business Owners

 Non-exempt employees in Massachusetts get overtime pay for the hours worked beyond 40 hours in a week.
 The overtime pay is calculated at 1.5 times the regular hourly pay.

 Exempt employees are not eligible for overtime pay.
-Exempt employees are typically salaried employees who meet specific criteria related to their job duties and salary.
+Exempt employees are typically salaried employees who meet the minimum salary threshold of $684 per week ($35,568 per year) and specific criteria related to their job duties.

 Meal and Rest Breaks